-A quiet town in Central Greece tucked away deep in the Corinthian Gulf, on the coast of the Krisaikos bay, Galaxidi is sheltered from the wind by the reassuring presence of the mountains which range around it.
+A quiet town, tucked away along the northern shores of the Corinthian Gulf, with Central Greece, Galaxidi is sheltered from the wind by the reassuring presence of the mountains which range around it.
 A place of considerable seafaring repute and a proud contributor to the sea skirmishes of the 1821 revolution, it prospered in tandem with the development of nautical navigation.
 In the 18th and 19th centuries, many a lugger and schooner set sail from Galaxidi to plough the Mediterranean Sea.

-Nowadays, the town has become a living tribute to Greek seamanship, embodying the spirit of the past in the captains’ residences, the neoclassical houses adorned by maritime-themed statuettes, quaint alleyways and picturesque harbors, all guaranteed to fill the soul with dreams of life in and around the sea.
+Nowadays, the town (which is an easy drive from Athens) has become a living tribute to Greek seamanship, embodying the spirit of the past in the captains’ residences and neoclassical houses, maritime-themed statuettes and two picturesque harbours.

 Things to do in Galaxidi